-Sonus sees opportunity in the cloud as enterprise-based UC infrastructures increasingly move to cloud-based delivery systems.
+We see opportunity in the cloud as enterprise-based UC infrastructures increasingly move to cloud-based delivery systems.
 The trend toward cloud-based communications is driven by many market factors and requires infrastructure investment by the enterprises who buy cloud services as well as the communications service providers that deliver cloud services.
-Our SBCs, installed in service provider and enterprise networks, enable these customers to deliver high quality real time communication services when delivered across and between multiple infrastructures and heterogeneous IP-PBX corporate environments.
-Additionally, when installed at the edge of service providers' and enterprise networks, our SBCs allow these customers to securely and seamlessly deliver consolidated voice and data services to enterprises through SIP trunking services.
+Our SBCs, installed in service provider and enterprise networks, enable these customers to deliver high quality real time communication services across and between multiple infrastructures and heterogeneous IP-PBX corporate environments.
+Additionally, when installed at the edge of service providers' and enterprises' networks, our SBCs allow these customers to securely and seamlessly deliver consolidated voice and data services to enterprises through SIP trunking services.

 We expect that communications service providers will look to a variety of ways to monetize their SIP trunking services by offering new cloud services, including hosted and managed UC infrastructure and applications.
 We also anticipate that service providers will expand their cloud-based real time communication services, further driving a need for SIP and Diameter-based infrastructure equipment.
-To that end, we are partnering with companies such as BroadSoft whose products allow service providers to increase their cloud application offerings while using our SBCs and policy solutions to facilitate the integration of their networks and offerings.
+To that end, we are partnering with companies such as BroadSoft, Inc. and Taqua, LLC, whose products allow service providers to increase their cloud application offerings while using our SBCs and policy solutions to facilitate the integration of their networks and offerings.

 We currently sell our SBCs to enterprise customers for use at both the core and the edge of their networks, which allows them to set up a secure IP network with their service providers, consolidate dial plans and routing services and evolve from their legacy PBX infrastructures.
 In adopting cloud-based services, we expect that enterprises will continue to leverage their premise-based assets (e.g., PBXs) and, as such, will continue to need strong interworking and policy management to enable these cloud- and premise-based components to work together seamlessly.
-We believe that enterprises are also seeking to enable UC solutions in their networks, and expect Microsoft's UC platform to play a key role in their communications productivity.
-Sonus currently offers the broadest portfolio of Microsoft Lync-qualified SBCs to enable enterprises to integrate Lync with existing PBXs or facilitate their migration from a PBX to Lync.
-Additionally, we have strong certified channel partners that continue to support customers' migrations to Lync.
+We believe that enterprises want UC solutions in their networks, and expect Microsoft's UC platform to play a key role in their communications productivity.
+We currently offer the broadest portfolio of Microsoft Skype for Business and Lync-qualified SBCs to enable enterprises to integrate Skype for Business with existing PBXs or facilitate their migration from a PBX to Skype for Business.
+Additionally, we have strong certified channel partners that continue to support customers' migrations to Skype for Business.

-As mobile networks continue to accelerate their adoption of LTE and the many services it will bring, our DSC, along with our SBC, provides the critical edge interconnection for deployment in these networks.
-Providing both protection and interoperability between carriers and service providers, we believe our single vendor solution for data, voice, media and authentication are well positioned for this high growth area.
-In addition to the Diameter Edge function, our scalable DSC also can be used in the core of the network providing Diameter Routing and load balancing to handle congestion management and reduce network complexity.
+As mobile networks continue to accelerate their adoption of LTE and the many services it will bring, our DSC, along with our SBC, provide the critical edge interconnection for deployment in these networks.
+Providing both protection and interoperability between carriers and service providers, we believe our single vendor solution for data, voice, media and authentication are well positioned for this high-growth area.
+In addition to the Diameter Edge function, our scalable DSC also can be used in the core of the network, providing Diameter Routing and load balancing to handle congestion management and reduce network complexity.